-2023 \$'000 2022 \$'000

-20. Co mmitments for Expenditure
+18. Commitments for Expenditure

-(a) Capital expenditure contracted but not provided for and payable:

-Due within 1 year 5,381 5,596

-(b) Commitments for prize home purchases contracted but not provided for and payable:
+- (a) Capital expenditure contracted but not provided for and payable: Due within 1 year - (b) Commitments for prize home purchases contracted but not provided for and payable:

-Due within 1 year 1,135 3,898
+Due within 1 year

 (c) Operating lease commitments

-The Group has various operating lease commitments in respect of non- cancellable property leases and equipment rental agreements, the lease payments of which are charged to expenses.
+The Group has various operating lease commitments in respect of noncancellable property leases and equipment rental agreements, the lease payments of which are charged to expenses.

 The operating lease commitments are payable as follows:

-Due within 1 year 616 266
+Due within 1 year

-Due within 2 - 5 years 6 6
+Due within 2 - 5 years

-Due after 5 years 12 12
+Due after 5 years

-634 284

-The Group leases certain property under short term non-cancellable operating leases of less than 12 months duration, which are not accounted for as leases under AASB 16 Leases, as well a non-cancellable "peppercorn" leases expiring from 1 to 22 years (2022: 1 to 23 years), which are accounted for at cost and which generally provide the Group entities with a right of renewal at which time all terms are renegotiated.
+The Group leases certain property under short term non-cancellable operating leases of less than 12 months duration, which are not accounted for as leases under AASB 16 Leases, as well a non-cancellable "peppercorn" leases expiring from 1 to 21 years (2023: 1 to 22 years), which are accounted for at cost and which generally provide the Group entities with a right of renewal at which time all terms are renegotiated.

-21. Limitation of Members' Liability
+19. Limitation of Members' Liability

-Endeavour Foundation is a company limited by guarantee and in accordance with the Constitution, in the event of Endeavour Foundation being wound up, the liability of members would not exceed \$2.00 per member.
-At 30 June 2023 the number of members was 842 (2022: 857).
+Endeavour Foundation Limited is a company limited by guarantee and in accordance with the Constitution, in the event of the Company being wound up, the liability of members would not exceed \$2.00 per member.
+At 30 June 2024 the number of members was 722 (2023: 842).

-22. Related Party Transactions
+20. Related Party Transactions

-The names of persons who were Directors of Endeavour Foundation at any time during the financial year are as follows: S R E Ellis, M A Gibson, R G A Haire, E M Jameson, Y D Keane, B N Knowles, R L McGuiggan, P Mendiolea, and M C Voigt.
+The names of persons who were Directors of the Company at any time during the financial year are as follows: S R E Ellis, M A Gibson, R G A Haire, M S Hughes, E M Jameson, B N Knowles, G Livingstone, R L McGuiggan, P Mendiolea and W S Zernike.